Surfing-Chef/sc-boilerplate/README.md

 # **sc-boilerplate** #
-* *version 1.7.1*
+* *version 1.8.0*

-A Sass, Bourbon and Gulp build system.
+An Underscores based WordPress theme with a Gulp build system implementing Sass and Bourbon.

 ## **INSTALL** ##
 1. Download zipped files.
 Customize as desired.